 - If Phoenix holds his head down on the defense bench, you know someone's heart just got strangled.
 In this case, the case comes to an end on the first day before Phoenix could get a complete acquittal.
 Phoenix sits there, even when the judge has left the court, believing Maya to be murdered.

 - Adrian Andrews' and Celeste Inpax's tragic past is one big tearjerker: after being discarded like a napkin by Matt, Celeste fell in love with Juan... and Matt, asshole that he is, told him all about his former relationship with Celeste so he'd abandon her over his never-ending feud with Matt, driving her to suicide.
 The shock was so great that Adrian tried to kill herself as well.
 You've got to wonder what it's like to be the manager of the nasty bully that led to your mentor's suicide.

 - The Bad Ending in its entirety.
 If Phoenix fails to pick the one evidence (the videotape) and witness (Shelly de Killer), the judge finds Matt Engarde Not Guilty.
 Although Maya is no longer a hostage, Phoenix never sees her again, Adrian Andrews is found guilty for the crime that you implicated her for, knowing she didn't do it, and this guilt eats Phoenix alive so much that he quits being a lawyer.

 - This case is not only full of tears, but nerves too.
-Just playing through the first trial, knowing you have to finish it in a day, and then failing to do so, we get to see Wright's head-in-hands sprite for the first time, and it's just soul-crushing, because you know just how freaked out and worried he is for Maya, and the first time he gets called by De Killer and finds out she's kidnapped, he freaks out, almost passes out, is willing to pay anything.
-You can just imagine him screaming at the phone every time he gets a call.
+Just playing through the first trial, knowing you have to finish it in a day, and then failing to do so, we get to see Wright's head-in-hands sprite for the first time, and it's just soul-crushing, because you know just how freaked out and worried he is for Maya, and the first time he gets called by De Killer and finds out she's kidnapped, he freaks out, almost passes out, and is willing to pay any sum to get her back.

 - At the end of Justice for All, when Franziska breaks down in tears after Edgeworth returns her whip.